cibotech/evilplot/docs/src/main/tut/plots.md

 </div>

 Hopefully at this point we can start to draw some useful conclusions from our data.
 Interested in a low-key family outing?
-Your best bet is to search in an area with a high density of both free wifi and water playgrounds!
+Your best bet is to search in an area with a high density of both free WiFi and water playgrounds!
 Did the Boston winter hit a little sooner than expected?
 No problem.
 Just look for a polling center near a highly dense emergency snow parking area.

 These examples are a little contrived, but now you know how to start with a simple visual and compose more and more complexity